 There is no tracing of compiled functions to attach a debugger to.

 The most important form of optimization is the constant folding.
 This is when an operation can be fully predicted at compile time.
 Currently, Nuitka does these for some built-ins (but not all yet, somebody to look at this more closely will be very welcome!), and it does it e.g. for binary/unary operations and comparisons.

 Literals are the one obvious source of constants, but also most likely other optimization steps like constant propagation or function inlining will be.
 So this one should not be underestimated and a very important step of successful optimizations.
 Every option to produce a constant may impact the generated code quality a lot.

 The folding of constants is considered implemented, but it might be incomplete in that not all possible cases are caught.
 Please report it as a bug when you find an operation in Nuitka that has only constants as input and is not folded.

-At the core of optimizations there is an attempt to determine values of variables at run time and predictions of assignments.
+At the core of optimizations, there is an attempt to determine the values of variables at run time and predictions of assignments.
 It determines if their inputs are constants or of similar values.
-An expression, e.g. a module variable access, an expensive operation, may be constant across the module of the function scope and then there needs to be none, or no repeated module variable look-up.
+An expression, e.g. a module variable access, an expensive operation, may be constant across the module of the function scope and then there needs to be none or no repeated module variable look-up.

-Also built-in exception name references are optimized if they are used as module level read only variables:
+Also, built-in exception name references are optimized if they are used as a module level read-only variables:

 type("string") # predictable result, builtin type str. len([1, 2]) # predictable result range(3, 9, 2) # predictable result range(3, 9, 0) # predictable exception, range raises due to 0.